zksecurity/RFCs/source/starknet/fri.md

 ### TODO: Step generators

+* we are in a coset, so a fixed value `g=3` is chosen
+* we also must understand how to compute the skipped layers, that is what are the elements of the subgroups of order $2^i$ for $i$ in $[1, 2, 3, 4]$ used by the prover and what are their corresponding inverses.

 These are used to skip layers during the FRI protocol.
 Only 1, 2, 3, or 4 layers can be skipped, each associated to one of the constant below (except for skipping a single layer which is trivial):

 ```rust